icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/service-address.md

 {% title /%}

-## Concept
+## Syntax

-A service address encapsulates the information an application needs to reach a service.
+A service address is a [URI](https://www.rfc-editor.org/rfc/rfc3986.html).

+It encapsulates the information an application needs to reach a service.
 This information or address consists of:
  - a protocol (ice or icerpc)
  - a path that allows the server to route requests to the desired service
  - optionally, one or more [server addresses](../connection/server-address), used to establish or locate a connection to a server that hosts the service
  - optional query parameters (only when the service address has no server address)
  - an optional fragment; this fragment is only valid with the ice protocol where it represents an Ice facet name

-## Syntax

-A service address is a [URI](https://www.rfc-editor.org/rfc/rfc3986.html).

 In C#, record class `ServiceAddress` is simply a parsed and validated representation of a service address URI: it holds exactly the same information.